 ISIS 7000 does not support jumbo frames.
 While ISIS 7000 might be a more efficient system if it used Jumbo frames, to exchange data with clients, instead is uses a highly fragment datagrams based on 1500 byte MTU.
 There must be a reason.
 Jumbo frames are a great tool in a controlled and restricted environment, such as a server room where all devices are running on a small number of switches.
 But the administrative overheads of supporting jumbo frames across a wider network are significant.
 Unlike regular IP datagrams which can be fragment by a router in the end-to-end path and re-assembled by the end host, jumbo frames cannot be fragmented by a layer 2 device (and some Layer 3 devices) in the same way, when a jumbo frame encounters an non jumbo frame enable layer 2 interface it will be dropped, hence a jumbo frame travelling toward a ISIS will have a curtailed journey.
-Successful jumbo frames don't just happen, both end hosts have to be configured for jumbo frames on the NIC and both end applications have to be configured for jumbo frames, and the capability is negotiated at the beginning of an IP exchange.
+Successful jumbo frames don't just happen, both end hosts have to be configured for jumbo frames, and the capability is negotiated at the beginning of an IP exchange.